 “What should I do if I or my child, is considering seeing a therapist?”

 - One critical step to consider is to contact your insurance company to see what therapists are in your network.
 They will give you a list of in-network providers in the area.
+You may also utilize the free website Fast-Tracker to find assistance.

 - If you do not have insurance, you can apply for health insurance through MNSure or Portico Healthnet.